ChimeHQ/Gramophone/README.md

 Swift library for working with [Extended Backus–Naur Form][ebnf] (EBNF) notation and the resulting grammars.

+Features:
+- Accepts a variety of BNF syntaxes
+- Computes FIRST and FOLLOW sets

+⚠️ This library is still a work-in-progress.
+It definitely still has some issues.

 ## Integration

 ### Swift Package Manager